Arundel and South Downs (UK Parliament constituency): Boundaries

+The electorate was reduced to bring it within the permitted range by transferring out the two District of Mid Sussex wards and the Horsham District ward of Cowfold, Shermanbury & West Grinstead to their respectively-named constituencies; the District of Arun ward of Angmering & Findon was transferred to Worthing West.
+To partly compensate, the constituency was extended further northwards and westwards into the constituency/District of Chichester, gaining the town of Midhurst.

 History

 Results and EU referendum stance

-The 2017 result saw the sixth Conservative win.
+The constituency has been one of the safest Conservative seats since its creation in 1997.
+The 2024 result saw the eight consecutive victory for the Conservative Party; all wards, with the exception of Harting, voted for the Conservative candidate.

 Second-place runners-up have been, listed in order, four times a Liberal Democrat, once the UKIP candidate and once the Labour candidate.
 In line with regional trends, the highest percentage of the vote among these was the Liberal Democrat in 2010, with 27.9% of the vote.

 In June 2016, an estimated 50.3% of local adults voting in the EU membership referendum chose to remain in the European Union instead of to leave.
 This was defied in two January 2018 votes in Parliament by its MP, in line with his governing party's promise to adhere to the overall result of that referendum.

 The 2015-2017 status was as the 8th safest of the Conservative Party's 331 seats by percentage of majority.

 De-selection of incumbent seeking re-election in 2005

 The incumbent Howard Flight MP had national media coverage in the run-up to the 2005 general election due to his deselection requested by the party leader for membership of Conservative Way Forward, lobbying for spending cuts to be more severe than set out in the small cuts in the 2005 manifesto.
 Flight hinted his preferred cuts would be as implemented by a Conservative government in his view.
 He had represented the constituency since its creation at the 1997 general election.
 Anne Marie Morris, Laura Sandys and Nick Herbert put themselves forward for nomination as replacement candidates.
 The chosen candidate, Nick Herbert, won the seat at the election.
 Morris and Sandys became MPs elsewhere in 2010.